 campus mini palms

-Below are some basic eligibility requirements for all J-1 Short-Term Scholars, Research Scholars, Professors, and Student Interns:
+Below are some basic eligibility requirements for all J-1 Short-Term Scholars, Research Scholars and Professors:

 1. Purpose of pursuing an appropriate activity (such as research, teaching, or training)